 You can change the currently selected mailbox using “Go to Mailbox…” (⌘T).
 This opens a window listing all mailboxes.
 Advanced filtering is supported and your favorite abbreviations for mailboxes are cached.
 Without filtering, the list is sorted such that the most recently used mailbox is at the top.
 Holding down ⌥ when selecting a mailbox opens the mailbox editor.
 Holding down ⇧ opens a new window with the mailbox selected.

 You can move selected messages to any (IMAP) mailbox using “Move to Mailbox…” (⌥⌘T).
 Again, filtering and abbreviations are supported.

-Below “All Messages” you find the a well-known set of standard mailboxes: “Inbox”, “Drafts”, “Sent Messages”, “Junk”, and “Deleted Messages”.
-There is also a mailbox named “Archive”.
-As the name implies, this mailbox is intended for archiving messages.
-If you have multiple IMAP accounts configured then these mailboxes are universal, that is, they unify mailboxes across multiple IMAP accounts.
-It is possible to expand these mailboxes if one wants to see which account a message is located in.
+If you have multiple IMAP accounts configured, then these mailboxes are universal, that is they unify mailboxes of a given type across multiple IMAP accounts.
+It is possible to expand these mailboxes if one wants to see which messages are in which account.

-The universal mailboxes can also be used as targets for moving messages.
+Universal mailboxes can be used as targets for moving messages.
 MailMate will move the messages such that they each stay within their original IMAP account.